Last updated on March 10, 2026

 Skullclamp

-Most of the best cards in this ranking cost between $20 and $40, but you can get Skullclamp for about 10% of that, thanks to its many recent reprints.
+Most of the best cards in this ranking cost between $20-40, but you can get Skullclamp for a fraction of that, thanks to its many recent reprints.
 If we were to judge cards in this ranking by their power/budget ratio, Skullclamp would most likely be #1.

 This artifact has a fun story attached to it, too: Originally, Skullclamp was designed to give a +1/+1 buff, but before seeing print the Magic designers thought that such a buff would make Skullclamp too powerful and they changed it to +1/-1.